-Under the current implementation software (F1.5i or A1.5i), the mapping algorithms do not automatically utilize this three-state enable register (Virtex designs are the exception and do not have this restriction).
+Under the current implementation software (F3.1i or A3.1i), the mapping algorithms do not automatically utilize this three-state enable register (Virtex Family designs are the exception and do not have this restriction).
 The best way to utilize this flip-flop is to instantiate a hard macro into the design.

-Xilinx provides a PERL script which can be used to help you create a hard-macro for each IOB configuration desired.
-You can then instantiate the hard macro as a "black-box" into the source HDL code (or schematic).
+Xilinx provides a PERL script which can be used to help create a hard-macro for each IOB configuration desired.
+The hard macro can then be instantiated as a "black-box" into the source HDL code (or schematic).
 The design is then processed as normal through the Xilinx implementation tools, where the hard macro (.nmc file) is automatically integrated during the netlist translation and mapping process.

 As is the case with all Xilinx FPGA designs, you can choose to have the implementation tools produce a Verilog or VHDL netlist representation of the implemented design.
 An associated SDF file is also created, which will contain the delays associated with the three-state enable register.
-This netlist (and SDF file) can be used within your simulation test bench to verify that the timing paths containing the three-state enable registers are in fact meeting timing goals for your design.
+This netlist (and SDF file) can be used within the simulation test bench to verify that the timing paths containing the three-state enable registers are in fact meeting timing goals for the design.